Gabrilush/CAD-MDT/README.md

 - Create an account
 - In your database under `users`, Find the newly created account and set the `usergroup` to **Management**
 - Done!
 You now have full access over your CAD/MDT system.

-# Contribute!
-If you are a developer and want to Contribute to Hydrid, Contact Staff on Discord.
-(Contributing can be anything from a small bug fix, to something major such as Steam Login as an Option.)